-During the show a narrator will describe the visual elements of the performance in real-time as the action unfolds onstage.
-This added description is relayed to visually impaired guests through a pair of headphones.
+For blind or visually impaired audience members a narrator will describe the visual elements of the performance in real-time as the action unfolds onstage during a show.
+This added description is relayed to guests through a pair of headphones.

 A relaxed performance is designed to welcome audience members who would benefit from a more relaxed environment in which to enjoy the show.
 It is developed to address the needs of guests with sensory concerns, autism spectrum disorders, learning disorders, dementia, parents with small children, or anyone for whom the regular theatre experience can be challenging.
 This show is open to everyone.